ctanlcs/Capstone/README.md

 The docker image is just a custom nginx Hello World html file.

+deployment folder contains yaml files to setup the loadbalancer and rolling deployment.

+infra folder contains the Jenkinsfile for "Capstone Infra".

 Detail steps can be found in Description.docx folder.